- Read our review guidelines

 Step 3: Attach Your Floats

-Now that you have your ¾ inch pipe, you should be able to slot on your crab floats or deep water floats, as these will mostly come with ¾ inch holes in them.
+Now that you have your ¾ inch pipe with T joints, you should be able to slot on your floats (or empty water bottles) to the main shafts, as these will mostly come with ¾ inch holes in them.
 It can be best to find two level spots for this.

-Let us know how you get on if you choose to make your own outrigger.
+Let us know how you get on if you choose homemade outriggers.
 If you have any suggestions for us, we’d love to hear them.
 Similarly, if you want to share your opinions of outriggers, or kayaking in general, just leave us a comment.